- Find a Trail

 - Get Involved

 The main trail leaves the Preston trailhead on a gradual, steady coast to the Raging River Valley.
 Preston is a historic mill town named after railway official William Preston.
 The area offers quiet distractions, such as an inviting grassy pullout and bench and a bridge, framed by evergreens and cedars above and the ravine below.
-The trail grade increases and suddenly curves sharply, steeply, and briefly toward the road at 2.5 miles.
-A final leveling out allows a semicivilized descent.
+The trail grade increases and suddenly curves sharply, steeply and briefly toward the road at 2.5 miles.
+A final leveling out allows a comfortable descent.

 A crosswalk and sign guide you across speedy Preston–Fall City Road to one block of separated trail, which then takes you left onto SE 68th Street to a mossy bridge overlooking the river.
 This pleasant, short street rises to the road (with cement barriers for 0.25 mile).
 Abandon the road to welcome the attractive configuration of switchbacks.
 Climb 80 feet on grass and gravel to a well-placed bench.
 This older paved trail hosts a unique log chair and a bridge high above a creek.